TacType Ceramic Keycaps Review | The Zirconia Ceramic Alternative

 6ceeb16676a9bda72e5377138808879b

-TacType Ceramic Keycaps are a keycap set made with zirconia ceramic.
+TacType Ceramic Keycaps are a keycap set made from zirconia ceramic.

-The lineup includes the Full Kit for full-size boards, the TKL Kit for TKL, the Split Kit-60 for 60%, Split Kits that let you choose alphas and modifiers separately, and the RX1U Kit (a set of four 1U keys), among others.
+The lineup includes a Full Kit for full-sized keyboards, a TKL Kit, a Split Kit-60 for 60% boards, a Split Kit where you can choose alphas and modifiers separately, and an RX1U Kit containing four 1U keys.

 a93f103c66d3f7b654a488a1eeeea694

-You can choose White or Black, Glossy or Matte finishes, and Blank or Side Print legends.
+You can choose between White and Black colors, Glossy or Matte finishes, and Blank or Side Print legends.

 StemPC Plastic